FxScouts review services independently to help you make informed decisions.

 The FSCA regulates financial activity in South Africa.
 It also supervises the Forex currency market to protect Forex traders from illegal actors and rogue brokers.
 Regulation is the primary way to establish trust in a Forex broker.
 If you want local protection when trading Forex in South Africa, you want your broker to be regulated locally by the FSCA.

-The FSCA issues public warnings about fraudulent brokers in the regularly-updated Media Releases section of their website.
-These warnings include guidance on individuals or companies misrepresenting themselves, or organisations falsely representing their services.
+The FSCA issues public warnings about fraudulent brokers in the regularly updated Media Releases section of their website.
+These warnings include guidance on individuals or companies misrepresenting themselves or organisations falsely representing their services.

 This register of FSPs will also show if an entity has submitted an application to the FSCA, if they are in good standing, or if it has been stripped of regulation in the past.